input-output-hk/partner-chains/docs/developer-guides/migration-guide-1.4.0.md

 of main chain data needs to be set up on Cardano.

 1. Pick the initial governance authority.
-This can be a newly generated or already existing main chain key set controlled by the Partner Chain authority.
+This can be a newly generated or already existing main chain key set (including the current governance authority of the Partner Chain being upgraded) controlled by the Partner Chain authority.
+The address associated with the keys should have enough ADA to cover transaction costs (10 or more ADA is advised).
 2. Run the `prepare-configuration` command of `partner-chains-cli` (v1.4.0) in a fresh directory.
 This step will involve selecting the _genesis UTXO_ to be spent intializing the governance mechanism.
 Save the `partner-chains-cli-chain-config.json` file produced by this step.